Doulace History, Family Crest & Coats of Arms

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Doulace has been spelled Dallas, Doleys, Dolas, Dolles, Dulles, Dallass, Dolays, Dalhouse and many more.

 Early Notables of the Doulace family (pre 1700)

-More information is included under the topic Early Doulace Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Doulace Notables in all our PDF Extended History products and printed products wherever possible.